DataDog/dd-trace-php/README.md

 ### Advanced configuration

-In order to be familiar with tracing elements it is recommended to read the [OpenTracing specification](https://github.com/opentracing/specification/blob/master/specification.md).
+> **Note:** As ddtrace is modeled off of [OpenTracing](https://opentracing.io/), it is recommended to read the [OpenTracing specification](https://github.com/opentracing/specification/blob/master/specification.md) to familiarize yourself with distributed tracing concepts.

 The transport can be customized by the config parameters: